SEND US YOUR BEST POEMS, SHORT STORIES, PLAYS, ESSAYS, AND ART

 High School Contest

-Maryland high school students: Please send your best poetry, fiction, and/or creative nonfiction to email@example.com.
+Maryland high school students: Please send your best poetry, fiction, and/or creative nonfiction to firstname.lastname@example.org.
 Put "HIGH SCHOOL CONTEST" in the subject line.
 You may submit in multiple categories.
-You may submit up to five poems, one story, and one essay.
+You may submit up to five poems, three stories, and three essays.
 Stories and essays should not exceed 6,000 words.
 (You may also submit to the journal proper, regardless of submitting to the contest.

 We look forward to receiving your work and wish you the best of luck in your literary and artistic endeavors!